Download PDF

-Minor losses at bends located within a section of pipe are computed automatically as a function of the local velocity head
+Minor losses at bends located within a section of conduit are computed automatically in diffusion wave and shallow water equations as a function of the local velocity head.
+The energy loss is applied locally across the mesh cell that contains the bend.

 where \alpha is the bend angle in degrees (FHWA, 2013).

-For losses at the terminal downstream ends of the pipe system, however, minor losses are specified as a function of the difference in local velocity heads:
+For losses at the terminal downstream ends of the pipe network, however, minor losses are specified as a function of the difference in local velocity heads:

 where V_{\textrm{tw}} is the tailwater velocity.